← Back

 Client/Server Communication

-• In most cases, use HTTP and REST for client-server communication.
+• Use HTTP and REST for most client-server communication.

 Typical Web Application Setup

-Note: This is a simple system diagram with components applicable to many system design problems.
-Depending on the specific problem, you would need to add additional nodes to address requirements discovered during the earlier stages of the interview.
+This is a simple system diagram with components that apply to many web applications.
+Depending on the prompt, add or remove nodes based on the requirements from the start of the interview.

 • Database